linux-modder/toktok.github.io/_src/content/spec.md

 A DHT Search Entry contains a k-buckets instance, which serves the same purpose as the Close List, but the base key is the searched node's Public Key.
 Once the searched node is found, it is also stored in the Search Entry.
-Recall that k-buckets never contain a Node Info for the base key, so it must be stored outside the k-buckets instance.
+Recall that k-buckets never contain a node info for the base key, so it must be stored outside the k-buckets instance.

 A Search Entry is initialised with the searched-for Public Key.
 The contained